×

 Example:

-Simulated conversations build confidence for high-stakes moments—handling VIP clients, negotiating with a supplier, or coaching a stylist on add-on selling.
-Learners speak or type, get instant tips, then try again until the interaction feels natural.
+Simulated conversations help employees build confidence for important interactions such as handling VIP clients, negotiating with suppliers, or coaching a stylist on upselling.
+Learners communicate by speaking or typing with the simulation, receive immediate feedback, and can repeat the scenario until the interaction feels comfortable.

 Compliance Training